saguileran/birdsongs/results.md

 last_modified_at: 2023-01-05T11:59:26-04:00
 ---

-Results obtained by the `birdsongs` package using the following audios
+Results obtained by the `birdsongs` package for some birds, humman whistles, and frogs.

+## Data Used

+ The audios used were

 | Scientific Name  |  Common Name  | Location | Pitch Complexity | Animal | Results Quality*